-The United Kingdom possesses a range of domestic steel producers and suppliers, including the capability to produce key products for defence purposes.
-However, the MOD does not currently treat steel as a 'strategic asset' requiring support and protection in procurement decisions, despite the security implications of offshoring, as identified by the RUSI.
-RUSI has warned that if current steelmaking capacity is lost, ready alternatives from abroad may not be readily available as other countries take a more protective approach to defence-grade steel capabilities.
+The UK must take a more robust approach to protecting, utilising and growing our domestic manufacturing capacity, and we support the proposed scrapping of "global competition by default" as identified in the previous DIS of 2021.
+The MOD does not currently treat steel as a 'strategic asset' requiring support and protection in procurement decisions, despite the security implications of offshoring, as identified by the Royal United Services Institute (RUSI) in its report 'Use it or Lose it'2.

+RUSI has warned that if current steelmaking capacity is lost, alternatives from abroad may not be readily available as other countries take a more protective approach to defence-grade steel capabilities.
 As proven by the information provided by the MOD (detailed below) for its most recent steel pipeline submission, most projects do not currently list where steel used in contracts is procured from - despite the new PPN requirements to list the 'melted and poured' origin as part of the data.

-The MOD also has a wider role to play in supporting the domestic steel industry, over and above procurement of defence grade steels.
-The UK steel sector can supply many grades of steel for maintenance and expansion of the defence estate, such as the recently announced storage warehouse in Cumbria, a contract alone worth £86 million.
+The MOD also has a wider role to play in supporting the domestic steel industry, over and above procurement of defence-grade steels.
+The UK steel sector can supply many grades of steel for maintenance and expansion of the defence estate, such as the recently announced storage warehouse in Cumbria, a contract alone worth £86 million3.

-&lt;sup>11 'Ready for War?
+11 'Ready for War?
 Defence Select Committee, Page 46 Ready for War? (parliament.uk)

-&lt;sup>2 'Use it or Lose it' Royal United Services Institute Use It or Lose It: The UK Must Decide If It Wants a Steel Industry Royal United Services Institute (rusi.org)
+2 'Use it or Lose it' Royal United Services Institute Use It or Lose It: The UK Must Decide If It Wants a Steel Industry | Royal United Services Institute (rusi.org)

-&lt;sup>3 New £86-million storage facility size of 12 football pitches secures hundreds of UK jobs - Defence Equipment & Support (mod.uk)
+3 New £86-million storage facility size of 12 football pitches secures hundreds of UK jobs - Defence Equipment & Support (mod.uk)

-The RUSI report warns that "further loss of steel capability risks the sector's ability to regenerate, putting at risk the supply and price of a core intermediate good for the economy and for the military".
+The RUSI report warns that "further loss of steel capability risks the sector's ability to regenerate, putting at risk the supply and price of a core intermediate good for the economy and for the military"4.
 With a supportive investment environment and a pipeline of projects, the UK steel industry stands in a position to be able to supply significant amounts of domestically produced steel to the MOD for all purposes.
 However, an audit, supported by senior MOD officials, is needed to establish future requirements - both defence-grade and otherwise - and gain a realistic assessment of how the UK industry can contribute to our security needs.
 This exercise by the MOD would open its procurement approach, increase opportunities for UK steel producers and manufacturing supply chains, and maximise the economic and social value of their projects.